 Using an online calendar can boost your communication and organization even when you’re offline.
 Here are some tips on how to set your online calendar for when you’re off the grid:

-1. Check your time slots.
+1. Check your scheduling events.

 With Calendar, people can book you in open slots.
 Before you go on a trip, open a few extra slots for times you will be available for members of your development team.
 Not all the time — nor even every day, will need an open slot.
 But someone might need to talk through a code challenge, for example — before you’re away for a full week.